Car Test Centre, Scotland

 How does Edinburgh (Currie) compare to the UK average?

 Edinburgh (Currie)'s pass rate is 5.5 percentage points below the UK national average of 48.7%.
-Edinburgh (Currie) has a slightly tougher pass rate than the UK average.
-Routes here may be more demanding than rural centres.
+Edinburgh (Currie) sits 5.5 points under the national average, ranked 288 of 323 in its category.
+Routes here are likely more demanding than at rural centres; extra time on the local roads pays back directly.

-How many tests are taken at Edinburgh (Currie) each year?
+How many driving tests does Edinburgh (Currie) record?

 Edinburgh (Currie) has recorded 113.7K tests in the available DVSA data, of which 53.3K passed and 60.4K failed.
 The yearly trend chart on this page shows how volume and pass rate have moved across recent reporting periods.